gut-puncture/Continuous-Learning-LLM/implementation_instructions.md

 - **Trigger**: After clustering.
 - **Logic**:
   - For each KG node which has been added since the last time the job ran, calculate eigenvector centrality.
-  - Centrality reflects how “important” or “connected” a node/message is in the knowledge graph.
+  - Centrality reflects how "important" or "connected" a node/message is in the knowledge graph.
   - Update `centrality` column in `messages` and/or `kg_nodes` table.
   - Recalculate priority of each message for which the new eigenvector centrality has been calculated.
 - **Database**: